Braullie/Udacity-Capstone-Project-Stock-Price-Predictor/README.md

   - (OPTIONAL) Plot the perfomance of the models on the test set.
   - Predict the stock prices on the target date.

-This steps are better understood by looking at the project's general diagram
+This steps are better understood by looking at the project's general diagram where spl. denotes the stock_predict_lib module

 ![General Diagram](https://user-images.githubusercontent.com/46632664/108224169-9c3f4000-7108-11eb-8ce1-f5f0f5f28af1.png)